 Cash and Bank Account

-Get enough cash in Euros for daily expenses during the first days after your arrival in Germany (local transport, food, small purchases, first rent and deposit if necessary).
+Before you travel to Germany, check exchange rate and international transfers fees.
+Take enough cash in Euros for daily expenses during the first days after your arrival in Germany (local transport, food, small purchases, first rent and deposit if necessary).

 We advise international students who stay longer than a few weeks in Siegen to open a bank account in Germany.
 You also need a German bank account for a part-time job.
 Banks often offer free current accounts for students under 30 years of age.

 Costs and Expenses

 Budgeting for living costs is an important part of planning for your studies in Siegen.
 You will need to provide evidence of sufficient funds, when applying for a visa.
 Currently the proof of financial resources requires 10,332 EUR per year (861 EUR per months).

 Living costs can vary greatly depending on lifestyle and spending habit.
 In Siegen the average living expenses are lower than in other major German cities.
 We advise students to prepare for monthly expenses of approx. EUR 700 – 800:

 » Clothing: ca. 50 EUR